 NEWS ANCHOR: Because you are an artist, are you more willing to use metaphysics in philosophy rather than logic?

 JAMES: Your question alludes to an important point: there is a strong artistic side to metaphysics, not just a spiritual one.
 As far as how metaphysics relates to logic, I think both are equally important.
 Historically, of course, if we go back to Plato, or even further back, to ancient Indian philosophy, we find that metaphysics played a much larger role in philosophy than it does today.

 NEWS ANCHOR: Let’s take a further look at how you define some of the terms in the “Constitution of the Individual’s” preamble.
 What do you mean by nonviolence?

 JAMES: No exceptions for violence.

 NEWS ANCHOR: No violence, even in the event of self-defense?

 JAMES: Yes, no violence in all instances.

 NEWS ANCHOR: Why is so important to recognize violence of all sorts?

 JAMES: Violence is one of the major causes of our immaturity.
-Even subtle forms of violence that linger within us can hinder our intellectual, psychological, artistic, and philosophical development.
+Even subtle forms of violence that linger within us can hinder our intellectual, psychological, artistic, emotional, and philosophical development.

 NEWS ANCHOR: What do you mean by charity?

 JAMES: Taking care of the poor, needy, and the sick.